 In the Kenai National Wildlife Refuge near the Turnagain Arm, you’ll find the Resurrection Creek Footbridge.
 It’s one of the best kid-friendly trails in Alaska to watch the salmon run upstream in the late summer.

 8. The Savage River Loop Trail Foot Bridge, Denali National Park

 The simple wooden footbridge lies on this easy path along a river valley in Denali National Park, so bring the whole family out for a day of outdoor adventure.
 You’ll love this quick leg stretcher while on any road trip or a make a day of it with a picnic in Denali.

 9. McCarthy Foot Bridge over the Kennicott River

-You’ll love this enchanting footbridge that takes you from the parking area towards the town of McCarthy.
+You’ll love this enchanting footbridge that takes you from the parking area toward the town of McCarthy.
 The rushing Kennicott River below, the circle of mountains and glaciers surrounding, and the breeze make for a moment you’ll never forget.

 If you love hiking, check out These 7 Hikes in Alaska Are Completely Out Of This World.
 For some trails that work for everyone, check out 14 Easy Hikes To Add To Your Outdoor Bucket List In Alaska.

 How many of these trails have you hiked?
 Tell us about it in the comments below.

 What are the best family-friendly hikes in Alaska?